ShahmirK2000/swen755-SITS-Tactic/README.md

 ## Tactic Description

 In this system, each distributed store instance and microservice periodically sends a “heartbeat” signal to a central monitoring service known as the Heartbeat Manager.
-These signals serve as continuous health updates confirming that the node is active and functioning normally.
+These signals serve as continuous health updates confirming that the store node is active and functioning normally.
+Each node has a unique ID which is used to track the stores.

 Instead of the central manager polling every node, each node pushes a lightweight message (often just a timestamp and identifier) at a fixed interval.
 The Heartbeat Manager maintains a registry of all expected nodes and their last reported timestamps.